Sabrinas Organizing

 Have a large zipper pencil case to hold all the writing tools and calculator.

-A three-hole punch clear zipper pencil case (Affiliate Link) works great to keep all the items visible and organized.
+A three-hole punch clear zipper pencil case (affiliate) is ideal for keeping all the items visible and organized.
 Look for one that is large enough for all their pencils and their calculator.
 If you use the zipper binder, there are many pockets inside, so the calculator can be stored in one of those pockets.
-Here's an example of one from Amazon (Affiliate Link). (aff.)
+Here's an example of one from Amazon (affiliate).

 Image of Three ring pencil cases